tommai78101/PokemonWalking/README.md

 ### DISCLAIMER:

-**Download links** are located near the bottom of this README.
+This project will be on hiatus until I finish my summer job. **Download links** are located near the bottom of this README.
 GitHub Releases are no longer supported.

 ===